 - Are you getting critical information about your payer performance?

 - Are your patients paying in a timely fashion?

-- Do you have a high percentage of patient responsibility, which is costing you additional time and money in collection?
+- Do you have a high percentage of patient responsibility, which is costing you additional time and money in the collection?

 Finding a solution for your Revenue Cycle Management

-This way you will be able exploit your core competencies and focus on what you love the most, i.e. providing the best patient care; and leave the rest of the burden to your RCM partner, who will help you strengthen the financial health of your practice.
+This way you will be able to exploit your core competencies and focus on what you love the most, i.e. providing the best patient care; and leave the rest of the burden to your RCM partner, who will help you strengthen the financial health of your practice.
 You can achieve both your clinical and financial/operational goals at no additional cost to you.
 Does it look like you CAN have your cake and eat it too?